LuckyDucko/AwaitablePopups/README.md

 <!-- LICENSE -->
 ## License

-Coming soon, however, the MIT license is what im thinking
+This project uses the MIT License